valevo/SABIO/logs.md

 Cindy mentioned:
   - 'Bosneger' is in the Words Matter publication
-  - AAT Arts and Achritecture Thesau by Getty -> what about bias in the thesauruses -> can be downloaded
+  - AAT Arts and Achritecture Thesaurus by Getty -> what about bias in the thesauruses -> can be downloaded
   - relogious bias as interesting case?
+  - Rembrandt labelled as painting, buddhist work labelled as decorative art